mindful-ai/ey-ai-upskill-b7/03-modern-natural-language-processing/exercise.md

 result = model(text)
 print(result)

-# Homework
+# Classwork [10 mins]

-- Create a HuggingFace pipeline that take modern English text and converts it into Shakespearean English text
+- Create a HuggingFace pipeline that take modern English text and converts it into French
 - Test it with some samples

 # Note